-That’s because employee attrition costs organisations billions of dollars every year.
-It’s not just the cost of replacement that you have to worry about here (although it can go as high as $230K for executive positions).
-It’s also the loss of know-how.
-And the dread of hiring the worst person for the role (which, again, increases your cost).
+That’s because employee attrition costs organizations billions of dollars every year.
+It’s not just the cost of replacement that you have to worry about here.
+It’s also the loss of know-how and the dread of hiring the worst person for the role (again, it increases your cost).

 But pockets of innovation are already completely rewriting legacy HR processes.
 They are creating leaner solutions that boost employee experience and save valuable time and resources for the HR departments.
-This fundamental shift in how we approach HR is happening, in large part, thanks to the need to maximise employee engagement in these challenging times.
+This fundamental shift in how we approach HR is happening, largely due to the need to maximize employee engagement in these challenging times.

-If your organisation is not yet AI-ready, there’s still plenty you can do to keep your employees engaged and productive.
+If your organization is not yet AI-ready, there’s still plenty you can do to keep your employees engaged and productive.
 At Ambassify, we’ve created a guide that will help you do just that.